trel/irods_client_rest_cpp_beast/README.md

         },

         // The buffer size used for read operations.
-        // Clients are not allowed to read more bytes than this value in
-        // one API call.
         "max_rbuffer_size_in_bytes": 8192,

         // The buffer size used for write operations.
-        // Clients are not allowed to write more bytes than this value in
-        // one API call.
         "max_wbuffer_size_in_bytes": 8192,

         // The number of rows that can be returned by a General or Specific